engineyard/ey-docs/pages/asset-pipeline.md

 The config.assets.digest option turns on "fingerprinting" for each asset.
 For information about fingerprinting, see the Rails Guides.

+<h2 id="disabling">Disabling the asset pipeline</h2>

+Here are some reasons that you might want to disable precompilation of assets:

+* You are compiling your assets locally and using Amazon CloudFront to serve the assets.
+* Other reasons

+!-- Question:
+Is the first bullet correct?
+What other reasons can you think of?

+Question:
+!-- Ask Wilson to explain what he means by "That's currently the only place we look, unfortunately.
+You can actually set this pretty much anywhere, including in a plugin."
+If we only look in one place, how is it that you can set it anywhere? --

+###To disable the asset pipeline

+1. Open the config/application.rb file for editing.

+2. Add the line `config.assets.enabled = false` to the config/application.rb file.
+    For example:
+        module Listr
+		  class Application < Rails::Application
+		    # Disable the asset pipeline
+		    config.assets.enabled = false

+3. Save and commit the change.

+Question:
+!-- Should I delete step 1 and step 3 and just have step 2? --

 ##More information

 For more information about the asset pipeline, see the